kevhwa/security_1/hw3/README.txt

   - I also only read in 500 bytes at a time so there shouldn't be any stack memory space issues

+- MAIL FROM:<name> , RCPT TO:<name>
+  - Any issues with this header, whether it be invalid username, misspelled 'maile from' or missing < >, all leads to skipping to the next message
+- Any order mixups, MAIL FROM, MAIL FROM will also lead to skipping to the next message